George, Jack Ross Robert (2010)

 M.Phil. thesis, University of Birmingham.

-any continuation sheets must contain the author's full name and full title of the thesis/dissertation): Case 121: The Shadowless Corpse is an original script for the stage set in a world where metaphysical anomalies occur with enough frequency or impact that they require a branch of government dedicated to investigated such events.
+Case 121: The Shadowless Corpse is an original script for the stage set in a world where metaphysical anomalies occur with enough frequency or impact that they require a branch of government dedicated to investigated such events.
 The protagonist of the play (‘H’) is one of these detectives and the story follows one of his investigations as he aims to discover the culprit behind a murder that includes one such anomaly – the corpse is devoid of a shadow.
 The play is a pastiche in style of the film noir genre, using genre conventions to ease the audience into a familiar world of detectives and crime before undermining the assumptions by including the philosophical elements.
 The accompanying essay analyses the considerations and decisions made during the writing process linked with this frame and creating a cross-format genre pastiche in general.

 This unpublished thesis/dissertation is copyright of the author and/or third parties.
 The intellectual property rights of the author or third parties in respect of this work are as defined by The Copyright Designs and Patents Act 1988 or as modified by any successor legislation.
 Any use made of information contained in this thesis/dissertation must be in accordance with that legislation and must be properly acknowledged.
 Further distribution or reproduction in any format is prohibited without the permission of the copyright holder.